 b) Individuals involved in an accident should not admit responsibility.

-d) The Risk Manager, Office of Risk Management, should be notified of any accident resulting in bodily injury or major property damage by telephone as soon as possible at (803) 656-3354 during office hours on weekdays.
-At any other time call the University Switchboard at (803) 656-3311.
+d) The Risk Manager, Office of Risk Management, should be notified of any accident resulting in bodily injury or major property damage by telephone as soon as possible at (864) 656-3354 during office hours on weekdays.

 e) Immediately upon return to work, the University driver should complete the Motor Vehicle Accident Report Form and forward to Office of Risk Management.

-f) The drive of a University vehicle involved in an accident in South Carolina resulting in bodily injury or death or in which total property damage exceeds $1,000 is responsible for forwarding the FR10 (Financial Responsibility Form) to the Office of Risk Management.
-The Office of Risk Management will complete the required insurance information and forward to the S. C. Public Safety Department.
+f) The driver of a University vehicle involved in an accident in South Carolina resulting in bodily injury or death or in which total property damage exceeds $1,000 is responsible for forwarding the FR10 (Financial Responsibility Form) to the Office of Risk Management.
+The Office of Risk Management will complete the required insurance information and forward to the S. C. Department of Motor Vehicles.
 Failure to comply with this State regulation may result in suspension or revocation of the individual's driver's license.
 If the accident occurs in another state, the driver should comply with the applicable regulations.
 The Office of Risk Management will provide assistance in completing any required forms.

 g) As soon as the Risk Manager, Office of Risk Management, receives an accident report, a preliminary evaluation is made to determine which party is at fault.
 In the cases where it appears that the University driver is either responsible or responsibility cannot be easily determined, our insurance adjuster is notified and provided a copy of the University's accident report and any other related information.
 In some cases, the Office of Risk Management will contact the other party to obtain two repair estimates and mail them to our adjuster.
 Normally, a representative of our insurance company will settle the claim and forward verification to the Office of Risk Management, for filing.